Complementarities in Sparse Two-Sided Interaction Models: Estimation and Inference in the Tukey Model

 Recall the Tukey model:

 with $\E[\eta_{ij}] = 0$, and $\{\eta_{ij}\}_{(i,j) \in \mathcal{O}_{IJ}}$ independent.

-This section introduces an estimator for $\beta_0$, and analyzes its properties in the large sample setting described above.
-Note that, despite \cite{tukey1949one} and the following literature on non-additivity in ANOVA consider this same model, they do not discuss any estimator for $\beta_0$, rather focusing on directly testing the hypothesis $\beta_0 = 0$.
+This section introduces an estimator of $\beta_0$ and studies its properties under the large-sample framework described above. \citet{tukey1949one} and the subsequent literature on nonadditivity in ANOVA consider the same model but focus on testing the hypothesis $\beta_0 = 0$ rather than on estimating $\beta_0$.

 Theorem~\ref{thm:beta_identification} shows that a single informative four-cycle suffices to identify $\beta_0$.
-In the presence of noise, however, estimation requires pooling information across many four-cycles present in $G_{IJ}$.
-It is therefore convenient to treat each four-cycle as an observational unit and impose conditions on the sequence of matching networks that guarantee the number of distinct four-cycles grows with $I$ and $J$.
+With noisy outcomes, however, consistent estimation requires pooling information across multiple four-cycles in $G_{IJ}$.
+I therefore treat each four-cycle as an observational unit and impose conditions on the sequence of matching networks ensuring that the number of edge-disjoint four-cycles used by the estimator grows with $I$ and $J$.